LivePersonInc/developer-center/pages/documents/RichMessaging/Payment/apple-pay.md

   <tbody>
   <tr>
     <td>requestIdentifier </td>
-    <td>An identifier for the request.
-Business Chat includes the identifier in its response to LiveEngage - this is an important property which allows you to correlate the payment response with their backend payment service  </td>
+    <td>A UUID for the request.
+Business Chat includes the identifier in its response to LiveEngage - this is an important property which allows you to correlate the payment response with your backend payment service  </td>
     <td>string</td>
     <td>Y</td>
   </tr>